Racial politics: Asia

-In Malaysia
+Malaysia

-Malaysian politician Chang Ko Youn said "Malaysia has practised racial politics for 51 years and we know it is divisive as each party only talks on behalf of the racial group it represents...
+Malaysian politician Chang Ko Youn said "Malaysia has practiced racial politics for 51 years and we know it is divisive as each party only talks on behalf of the racial group it represents...
 When all races are in a single party, no one person will try to be the champion of the party....
 It is easy to be a Malay hero, a Malaysian Chinese hero or a Malaysian Indian hero but it is difficult to be a Malaysian hero....
 The country is facing economic problems now and it is important that the Government and political parties come up with a Malaysian agenda on how to unite the people and face these challenges..."

 On August 13, 2008, a letter was sent to The Star with the title "Why we can't get our experts to return" saying:

 Writer A. Asohan wrote: "...you started to grow up, and race increasingly became a factor.
 You became aware of race politics here.
 Insidious people would hint that being friends with the "Other" made you a traitor to your own race.
 The racist rot seems to have intensified over the subsequent generations.
 The bigotry we learned as adults are now being picked up by our primary schoolkids.
 Our leaders may, in a fit of progressiveness (by their standards), talk about racial tolerance, but acceptance and appreciation for other races and cultures seem beyond their ken.
 Racial intolerance in the country is getting worse, we tell ourselves, looking back to a more idyllic past.
 Bah, what crock!
 We Malaysians have always been racists.
 Heck, the entire human race has always found some illusive basis for discrimination.
 Race, religion, colour, creed, whether you were born north or south of that artificial line called a border – we spend an inordinate amount of our time and resources on delineating our differences rather than celebrating our similarities.
 If you married someone from a different race in the old days, you faced severe social censure and were treated as an outcast.
 Parents wrung their hands and tore at their hair, wailing "What did we do wrong?
 Aiyoh, how can you do this to us?"

 Marina Mahathir wrote: "...The same thing happened in our country.
 Unfortunately, race politics has not really died down yet, and some people reacted as if ethnic cleansing had just taken place...."

 Politician Datuk Ngeh Koo Ham when he was asked "What do you dislike most about Malaysians?", he replied: Racial politics.